Sunday, April 28, 2024

 Even though I was barely 5 years old, I was keenly aware that day as I was walking home from kindergarten that something definitely out of the ordinary was happening.
 All alone, as I looked up into the sky, I was aware of seeing a blue I had never before even imagined.
 More than cerulean.
 Deeper, palpably more intense than any Crayola crayon ever created, any wave that ever crested, any sparkling jewel ever coveted.
 I didn't just see blue--- it was somehow part of me, or I was beautifully part of it!

 And the white of the clouds in contrast, so brilliant, so pure.
 They were vivid, delicious.
 And the trees--- greener than green, and so alive I could see vibrant life in every leaf.
 Each oak, maple, willow towered over me and shimmered in the dazzling light show especially for me.
 It filled up my senses.
 Tasting the colors, smelling them, touching the inside of the world.
 Being touched.
-It all blended with my very being.
+It all blended into my very being.

 I melted into the warmth and glory of the sun, the gentle breeze was my very essence.
 As if I had jumped into my own finger painting, caressed by the swirls, enveloped in the colors.
 It seemed as though time had finally stopped, and yet the world had just truly started, all fresh and beyond words to describe it, only to feel it.